chaulemuoichin/calibrated-large-move-probability-engine/README.md

     -> loss of confidence
       -> rushed next decision
         -> another loss
-          -> either posting "market is rigged" on Reddit and quit or repeating the loop
+          -> either posting "market is rigged" on Reddit & quit or repeating the loop
 ```

 This project is built to break that loop by turning entry fear into a measurable probability forecast.